Vitchiana/Vitchiana/README.md

-### 👋 Hi, I’m @Vitchii
+- 👋 Hi, I’m @Vitchii
-### 👀 I’m interested in UI/UX design, Frontend and Backend Programming and Web 3 Development
+- 👀 I’m interested in UI/UX design, Frontend and Backend Programming and Web 3 Development
-### 🌱 I’m currently learning HTML, CSS, Python, JavaScript and C programming
+- 🌱 I’m currently learning HTML, CSS, Python, JavaScript and C programming Language
-### 💞️ I’m looking to collaborate on any frontend project that would help in improving my skills
+- 💞️ I’m looking to collaborate on any frontend project that would help in improving my skills
-### 📫 You can reach me via mail: vitchiiana@gmail.com
+- 📫 You can reach me via mail: vitchiiana@gmail.com

 <!--
 **Vitchiana/Vitchiana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.